formkit/docs-content/inputs/dropdown.md

 file="/_content/examples/dropdown/dropdown-single-request.vue"></example>

 You can see that we are assigning the `options` prop to the `loadHorrorMovies` function.
 After the request is made, we are iterating over the results and making sure to return array of objects with explicit `value` and `label` properties.
-### Loading an option

-Continuing off the previous example, let's say we wanted to load additional information about an option when the user selects it (such as its release date).
-We can do this by setting the `option-loader` prop to a function that will make a request to load more information about the given movie:

-<example
-name="Dropdown"
-:min-height="550"
-file="/_content/examples/dropdown/dropdown-option-loader.vue"></example>

-Our function, `loadMovie`, is called by the option loader when an option is selected and will be passed the selected option's value as its first argument (in this case, the movie's ID).
-Our `loadMovie` function is also passed a second argument `cachedOption` which we will discuss in a later section.
 ### Multiple pages

 What if you need to load options from an API, but need to be able to make multiple requests to perform pagination?
 When a function is set to the `options` prop it is passed FormKit node's `config` object as an argument.
-In this `config` object is a `page` property which we can use to make our request, as well as a `hasNextPage` function which we can use to tell the `dropdown` input that there are more requests to be made:
+Within this `config` object are `page` and `hasNextPage` properties.
+The `page` property is the current page number, and the `hasNextPage` property is a function to be called when there are more pages to load:

 <example
 name="Dropdown"